 We are aiming to deliver new innovations in fields where a clear unmet medical or consumer need exists.
-We are focusing on specific opportunities in selected business areas, which comprise two growth categories-inhaled therapeutics and consumer health, as well as two additional business areas-nicotine as well as two additional business areas-nicotine replacement therapies and our Contract Development and Manufacturing Organization (CDMO).
+We are focusing on specific opportunities in selected business areas, which comprise two growth categories-inhaled therapeutics and consumer health, as well as two additional business areas-nicotine replacement therapies and our Contract Development and Manufacturing Organization (CDMO).

-- 1. Inhaled therapeutics: Developing these products uses our expertise and experience in device technology for medical applications and delivery and scientific assessment of aerosols, including preclinical safety and toxicology, clinical, medical, regulatory, and quality capabilities. - 2.
+Inhaled therapeutics: Developing these products uses our expertise and experience in device technology for medical applications and delivery and scientific assessment of aerosols, including preclinical safety and toxicology, clinical, medical, regulatory, and quality capabilities.

 Consumer health: Moving into consumer health products will enable us to address benefit areas such as "energy with purpose".
-In addition to therapeutical applications, we are also evaluating cannabinoids for consumer health starting with CBD offerings, applying our expertise in assessing efficacy and safety of novel oral delivery formats, inhalation science and technologies, and plant substrates. - 3.
-Nicotine replacement therapies: There is an unmet need in the nicotine replacement therapy market, which, combined with our existing expertise and ability to innovate, positions us well to play in this market. - 4.
+In addition to therapeutical applications, we are also evaluating cannabinoids for consumer health starting with CBD offerings, applying our expertise in assessing efficacy and safety of novel oral delivery formats, inhalation science and technologies, and plant substrates.

+Nicotine replacement therapies: There is an unmet need in the nicotine replacement therapy market, which, combined with our existing expertise and ability to innovate, positions us well to play in this market.

+c.
 CDMO: Based on our unique technologies, delivery platforms, and capabilities, we are striving to grow our CDMO business in both oral and inhalable solutions, and to expand it geographically.